Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Potential Theory on Trees

 \begin{theorem} There is a constant $C(p)$ which only depends on $p$ such that

 In fact, we have the quantitative estimates

 \end{theorem}

-We say that a measure is \it a Carleson measure \rm for the discrete potential $g$ (recall that $g(\zeta,\alpha)=\chi_{P(\zeta)}(\alpha)$) if it satisfies the imbedding \eqref{carleson}.
+We say that a measure is \it a Carleson measure \rm for the discrete potential $g$ if it satisfies the imbedding (\ref{carleson}).
+Recall that $g(\zeta,\alpha)=\chi_{P(\zeta)}(\alpha)$.
 We say that $\mu$ satisfies the \it testing condition \rm if $[\mu]<\infty$.
 The theorem says that Carleson measures are exactly those satisfying the testing condition.

-\begin{proof}[Proof of the Theorem \ref{carlesonmeasures}] Inequality \eqref{carleson} means that
+\begin{proof}[Proof of the Theorem \ref{carlesonmeasures}] Inequality (\ref{carleson}) means that

 is bounded and, by duality, this is equivalent to the boundedness, with the same norm (which we call $|||\mu|||$ in the course of the proof), of

 where, it can be easily checked,

 For the duality, we use the $\ell^2$ inner product to have $[\ell^p(\pi)]^*=\ell^\pp(\pi^{1-\pp})$ and the $L^2(\mu)$ inner product to have $[L^p(\mu)]^*=L^\pp(\mu)$.